 Independent study courses may be offered in unique circumstances with direct coordination and prior consent of the student's advisor.
 Independent study courses should not be used in place of core coursework.
 Coursework credits earned using the independent study option should not exceed 15% of the total academic unit requirement for the student's degree program.
-More information about the guidelines for independent study courses can be found here.
-A proposal form must be approved by the Project Advisor (Instructor) and submitted to the Graduate Student Coordinator, Diana Peel prior to enrolling in any independent study courses.
+More information about the guidelines for independent study courses can be found <a href="https://example.com/here.c